Seismic Performance of Porcelain at Substations

 Conclusions

 Improving the performance of porcelain insulators under seismic service conditions is possible mainly through weight reduction methods.
-Optimizing design based on specific actual application using high strength materials as well as maintaining a consistent manufacturing process will ensure the best performance possible.
+Optimizing design based on specific actual application, using high strength materials and maintaining a consistent manufacturing process will all ensure the best performance possible.

 FEATURED SUPPLIER: